jayur830/prefer-music-store/README.md

-# Intelligent Music Selection System based on Matrix Factorization
+# Intelligent Music Selection System

-It allows people to rate songs from the store, learn them using Matrix Factorization, collect songs that match their tastes, and recommend them as playlists.
+It allows people to rate songs from the store, learn them using Matrix Factorization and Convolutional Nerual Network, collect songs that match their tastes, and recommend them as playlists.

 ## Dependencies